nocobase/docs/docs/en-US/welcome/release/v0200-changelog/index.md

 ![Data Source Manager](./image.png)

-### Adjustment to Data Table Management
+### Adjustment to Collections Management

-Moved the original "Data Table Management" to "Data Source > Main Database > Configuration".
+Moved the original "Collection Manager" to "Data Source > Main Database > Configuration".

 ![Main Database Configuration](./20240303172205_rec_.gif)

 ### Support for Non-ID Fields as Primary and Relationship Constraints

-When creating a table, you can choose not to create an ID field.
+When creating a collection, you can choose not to create an ID field.

 ![Predefined Fields](./image-1.png)